priya-pandey/HelloLua/README.md

 # HelloLua
-ionic application to use side menu and button simple ionic application to use button inside side menu.
+ionic application to use side menu and button simple ionic application to use button and side menu.